cyberbotics/webots-doc/automobile/sumo-exporter.md

 then the export should be straight forward.

 If it's not the case, you should pay attention on the use of the `Road` and the `Crossroad` PROTOs.
-Indeed, their IDs should be unique, and the `Road.startCrossroad`, the `Road.endCrossroad` and the `Crossroad.connectedRoadIDs` fields should be filled correctly.
+Indeed, their IDs should be unique, and the `Road.startJunction`, the `Road.endJunction` and the `Crossroad.connectedRoadIDs` fields should be filled correctly.